-RON DESANTIS, in his official capacity as Governor of the State of Florida, LAUREL M. LEE, in her official capacity as Florida Secretary of State, and FLORIDA ELECTIONS CANVASSING COMMISSION, KIM A. BARTON, in her official capacity as Supervisor of Elections for ALACHUA County, NITA CRAWFORD, in her official capacity as Supervisor of Elections for BAKER County, MARK ANDERSEN, in his official capacity as Supervisor of Elections for BAY County, TERRY L. VAUGHAN, in his official capacity as Supervisor of Elections for BRADFORD County, LORI SCOTT, in her official capacity as Supervisor of Elections for
+RON DESANTIS, in his official capacity as a commissioner of the Florida Elections Canvassing Commission, ASHLEY MOODY, in her official capacity as a commissioner of the Florida Elections Canvassing Commission, JIMMY PATRONIS, in his official capacity as a commissioner of the Florida Elections Canvassing Commission, FLORIDA ELECTION CANVASSING COMMISSION, LAUREL M. LEE, in her official capacity as Florida Secretary of State, and KIM A. BARTON, in her official capacity as Supervisor of Elections for ALACHUA County, NITA CRAWFORD, in her official capacity as Supervisor of Elections for BAKER County, MARK ANDERSEN, in his official capacity as Supervisor of Elections for BAY